alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-07-24-baath-party.md

 hijri: Dhu al-Hijjah 3, 1441 AH
 lang: en
 note: false
-excerpt: "All Ba'athists are Kafirs including the president of Iraq as they oppose Shari'ah (Islamic law) and feud with it."
+summary: "All Ba'athists are Kafirs including the president of Iraq as they oppose Shari'ah (Islamic law) and feud with it."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz